camunda/camunda-docs/docs/components/best-practices/development/testing-process-definitions.md

     - JUnit
 ---

-Test your executable BPMN processes, they are software.
+Test your executable BPMN processes as they are software.
 If possible, do automated unit tests with a fast in-memory workflow engine.
 Before releasing, verify with integration tests close to your real-life environment, which might include human-driven, exploratory integration tests.

-This best practice uses this simple process example:
+This best practice uses the following process example:

 <div bpmn="testing-process-definitions-assets/TwitterDemoProcess.bpmn" callouts="user_task_review_tweet,service_task_send_rejection_notification,service_task_publish_on_twitter,user_task_handle_duplicate" />